-- ☑ Viewing of historical examples of innovations in vector graphics, 2-D and 3-D animation resulting in developments such as games, effects, motion graphics, and computer animation, and production within and outside of virtual environments. - Discussion of various 3D animation software, directories and players, and resulting files in common use for animation and motion graphics. - ☑ Introduction of Assignment #1.
+- Viewing of historical examples of innovations in vector graphics, 2-D and 3-D animation resulting in developments such as games, effects, motion graphics, and computer animation, and production within and outside of virtual environments. - Discussion of various 3D animation software, directories and players, and resulting files in common use for animation and motion graphics. - Discussion of various projects to archive and preserve games.
+What aspects are they addressing and what are the gaps? - Introduction of Assignment #2.